KimMoe/IS-213-Gruppe1/README.md

    * Sfl4-NOP
    * Weka

+   Neuroph (Optional):

+   * Neuroph-samples
+   * Neuroph-samples-Javadoc
+   * Neuroph-adapters-Javadoc
+   * Neuroph-contrib-Javadoc
+   * Neuroph-core-Javadoc
+   * Neuroph-ocr-Javadoc

-5. Test the software by compiling it with the IDE.
+5. Try starting the software by compiling it with the IDE.

-6. Use 1-4 and space to change the setting in the pong menu.
+6. Use 1-4 and space to change the setting in the pong start menu.

-7. Start the game, and enjoy a neural network playing agains a BOT, or a human.
+7. Start the game, and enjoy a neural network playing agains a bot, or a human.

 8. You can now edit/change the program has much as you would like.
+You can even fork the project to create your own version.

-9. Check out the contribution page for more information on cotribution.
+9. Check out the contribution page for more information on cotribution to the official proram.

 ```